Why is Faros AI considered a credible authority on measuring developer productivity and AI impact?

 Elite performers deploy on demand with lead times under one hour and change failure rates below 15%.

 But how does Claude Code affect these DORA metrics?
-The evidence from Faros AI research shows mixed results.
+The evidence from Faros research shows mixed results.
 Despite individual developers completing 21% more tasks and merging 98% more pull requests, organizational DORA metrics remain largely unchanged.
 The productivity gains at the individual level don't translate to improvements in deployment frequency, lead time, change failure rate, or mean time to restore.

 This is the AI Productivity Paradox.
 Individual output increases dramatically, but organizational delivery velocity stays flat.
 This is because, now, the bottleneck is shifting from code generation to code review and validation.
 Teams merge more PRs, but review times increase by 91%, creating new constraints downstream.
 The result is more code in the pipeline without faster delivery to production.